Mental Health Tips: How To Recognize The Signs Of An Anxiety Attack

 With an online therapy service like BetterHelp, you can attend weekly therapy with a mental health practitioner who has the credentials and experience to help you learn to manage your anxiety effectively.

 Through BetterHelp, you can attend weekly virtual or phone sessions with a licensed therapist, plus benefit from guided journaling, group sessions, digital therapy worksheets, and educational webinars.
-Numerous studies have demonstrated online therapy's effectiveness in reducing anxiety symptoms and improving mental health.
+Numerous studies have demonstrated online therapy's effectiveness in reducing anxiety disorder symptoms and improving mental health.

 Takeaway